 Are you going to be measuring traffic?
 (You should be!)
 If yes, then what analytic tools will you need to install on your site?
 For best results, you should start measuring your web traffic as soon as your site is live.
 This gives you a baseline to show growth based on any changes.
 When you start to promote your site through social channels, you’ll be able to track how many visits to your website are from your tweets and posts.

 A website overhaul is a massive undertaking, that requires plenty of planning thought before you can even think about <h1> tags.
-Knowing this information before hand will make it easier to create a site that meets your needs, that you’re also happy with.
+Knowing this information beforehand will make it easier to create a site that meets your needs, and that you’re also happy with.

 Ready to get started on your site, but don’t know where to start?
-NEXTFL works with you through the entire web design process to make sure you’re getting the exact site you wanted.
+NEXTFLY works with you through the entire web design process to make sure you’re getting the exact size you wanted.
 Let’s have a chat and see what NEXTFLY can do for your web design needs.